-- (1) Mr. Roshan stepped down as President and Chief Executive Officer effective on December 1, 2021.
-As such, no severance would have been payable to him had he been terminated without cause on December 31, 2021. - (2) In addition to the amount disclosed in the above table, Mr. Perron would have also been entitled to \$89,291, being an amount equal to the value of all RSUs vested as well as those not yet vested, pro-rated to reflect the period of time into the performance cycle as at December 31, 2021 calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 31, 2021 (\$2.38), the last trading day in the 2021 fiscal year. - (3) In addition to the amount disclosed in the above table, Mr. Heizmann would have also been entitled to a non-solicitation and non-competition payment of 50% of his base salary and last bonus paid for a period of twenty-four months.
-The Corporation may waive the non-solicitation and non-competition clause at any time conditional to a payment of six months after receipt of the declaration of waiver. - (4) In addition to the amount disclosed in the above table, Mr. Tancell would have also been entitled to (i) \$110,490, being an amount equal to the value of all RSUs vested as well as those not yet vested, pro-rated to reflect the period of time into the performance cycle as at December 31, 2021 calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 31, 2021 (\$2.38), the last trading day in the 2021 fiscal year, (ii) \$72,952 being the value of all vested unexercised in-the-money SARs calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 31, 2021 (\$2.38). - (5) In addition to the amount disclosed in the above table, Mr. Alexander would have also been entitled to (i) \$10,176, being an amount equal to the value of all RSUs vested as well as those not yet vested, pro-rated to reflect the period of time into the performance cycle as at December 31, 2021 calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 31, 2021 (\$2.38), the last trading day in the 2021 fiscal year.
+- (1) Mr. Heizmann ceased acting as Executive Vice-President, Specialty Semiconductors and Managing Director of AZUR on August 24, 2022.
+Details with respect to the severance package payable to Mr. Heizmann following the cessation of his employment are set forth at note 5 of the "Summary Compensation Table" above. - (2) In addition to the amount disclosed in the above table, Mr. Jacques would have also been entitled to (i) an amount equal to his average annual bonus, calculated on the basis of the average of the annual bonuses received in the last three (3) years (or those completed years) preceding the date of termination of his employment, (ii) a payment equal to the value, as of the date of termination of his employment, of the costs of providing one year coverage under the life insurance policy and under all other health and benefits programs and plans in force immediately prior to the date of termination, excluding any payment for the termination of the short-term and long-term disability plans, and (iii) a payment of all amounts and sums to be paid by the Corporation under any retirement plan for a period of twelve (12) months following termination, (iv) \$397,872, being an amount equal to the value of all DSUs vested as well as those not yet vested, pro-rated to reflect the period of time into the performance cycle as at December 31, 2022 calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 30, 2022 (\$2.91), the last trading day in the 2022 fiscal year. - (3) In addition to the amount disclosed in the above table, Mr. Perron would have also been entitled to \$103,477, being an amount equal to the value of all RSUs vested as well as those not yet vested, pro-rated to reflect the period of time into the performance cycle as at December 31, 2022 calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 30, 2022 (\$2.91), the last trading day in the 2022 fiscal year. - (4) In addition to the amount disclosed in the above table, Mr. Tancell would have also been entitled to (i) \$129,475, being an amount equal to the value of all RSUs vested as well as those not yet vested, pro-rated to reflect the period of time into the performance cycle as at December 31, 2022 calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 30, 2022 (\$2.91), the last trading day in the 2022 fiscal year, (ii) \$94,369 being the value of all vested unexercised in-the-money SARs calculated based on the closing price of the common shares on the Toronto Stock Exchange on December 30, 2022 (\$2.91).